hadarsonego/vagrant_nginx_chef/README.md

 The chef will then read the recipe that contains the instruction for what to do.

-1. Read all the cooksbooks in the cookbooks directory, one of the is the Nginx cookbook i downloaded from the chef website.
+1. Read all the cooksbooks in the cookbooks directory, one of them is the Nginx cookbook i downloaded from the chef website.

-2.
+2. The nginx will be installed when it's recipe will start.

 2. Create all the relevant directories inside the Nginx directories.

+3. Create the nginx.conf with the template in the "main" cookbook and place it in the `/etc/nginx/` directory

-3. Sync all relevant files from the "files" directory under the cookbook at our local machine  (these are all the nginx costume HTML's and config files).
+4. Sync all relevant files from the "files" directory under the cookbook at our local machine  (these are all the nginx costume HTML's and the site-available config file).

 4. Restart the Nginx service for it to load all the new conf files and HTML's.